 Governors approve a range of policies, the implementation of which is then reviewed, to ensure the promotion of equality and diversity.
-These include the Equality Policy itself and Admissions.
+These include the Equality Diversity and Inclusion Policy itself and Admissions, and results analysis.
 EDIMS are monitored on an annual basis to ensure that there are no underperforming groups of students, and that staff are appointed and promoted on merit alone.
 There are no significant areas requiring improvement.